danyork/draft-york-manycouches-completely-virtual-meetings/draft-york-manycouches-completely-virtual-meetings.md

 If a virtual meeting is sponsored, how is the sponsor given the visibility that is currently given with a physical meeting?
 For instance, with the signage, T-shirts, plenary slides, etc.

+### Long-term impact

+If we were successful in holding a completely virtual meeting, would companies no longer be willing to send attendees to physical meetings?
+In other words, would the first one start us on a path toward having all meetings in this fashion?
+(And are we okay with that?)

 ## Legal